-- 78. Stenographic Reports Transcripts of Testimony.
-Every party requesting a court reporter to transcribe testimony taken in court by the court reporter shall be required to pay for the transcript at a rate not to exceed three dollars (\$3.00) per page for originals and one dollar and fifty cents (\$1.50) per page for copies.
-The rate to be charged for transcripts ordered by any branch, department, agency, board, or commission of the government of the State of Rhode Island shall not exceed three dollars (\$3.00) per page for originals and one dollar and fifty cents (\$1.50) per page for copies The minimum charge of a transcript shall be five dollars (\$5.00).
-Policies and procedures regarding the ordering, payment, and delivery of transcripts shall be promulgated by the Supreme Court Finance and Budget Office of the Administrative Office of State Courts.
-The most current version of the transcript policy and procedure is located on the Judiciary's website at www.courts.ri.gov under the heading of Quick Links on the home page. - 79.
-Books and Records Kept by the Clerk and Entries Therein. (a) Civil Docket.
+Rule 78.
+Stenographic Reports - Transcripts of Testimony

+Every party requesting a court reporter to transcribe testimony taken in court by the court reporter him or her shall be required to pay for the transcript forthwith deposit with the Superior Court Administrative Office such sum as the court reporter shall estimate to be the cost of transcription, computed at a rate not to exceed three dollars (\$3.00) per page for originals thereof and one dollar and fifty cents (\$1.50) per page for copies thereof.
+The rate to be charged for transcripts ordered by any branch, department, agency, board, or commission of the government of the State of Rhode Island shall not exceed three dollars (\$3.00) per page for originals thereof and one dollar and fifty cents (\$1.50) per page for copies thereof.
+Said Court Administrative Office shall pay to said court reporter the cost of such transcript upon presentation thereof, and shall cause the date and amount of such payment to be endorsed thereon.
+The minimum charge of a transcript shall be five dollars (\$5.00).
+Policies and procedures regarding the ordering, payment, and delivery of transcripts shall be promulgated by the Supreme Court Finance and

+Budget Office of the Administrative Office of State Courts.
+The most current version of the transcript policy and procedure is located on the Judiciary's website at www.courts.ri.gov under the heading of Quick Links on the home page.

+Rule 79.
+Books and Records Kept by the Clerk and Entries Therein

+- (a) Civil Docket.
 The clerk shall keep the civil docket and shall enter therein each civil action to which these rules are made applicable.
 Actions shall be assigned consecutive file numbers.
-All papers filed with the clerk, all process issued and returns made thereon, all appearances, orders, verdicts, and judgments shall be entered chronologically in the civil docket assigned to the action and shall be marked with its file number.
+The file number of each action shall be noted on the folio of the docket whereon the first entry of the action is made.
+All papers filed with the clerk, all process issued and returns made thereon, all appearances, orders, verdicts, and judgments shall be entered chronologically in the civil docket on the folio assigned to the action and shall be marked with its file number.
 These entries shall be brief but shall show the nature of each paper filed or writ issued and the substance of each order or judgment of the court and of the returns showing execution of process.
 The entry of an order or judgment shall show the date the entry is made.
-When in an action trial by jury has been properly demanded or ordered, the clerk shall enter the demand or order in the docket. - (b) Indices.
-Indices of the civil docket and of every civil judgment shall be kept by the clerk according to law and the general orders of the court. - (c) Other Records of the Clerk.
-The clerk shall also keep such records as may be required by law or by order of the judicial officers of the court.
+When in an action trial by jury has been properly demanded or ordered, the clerk shall enter the demand or order in the docket the word "jury" on the folio assigned to that action. - (b) Civil Judgments and Orders.
+The clerk shall keep in a Record Book of Judgments a correct copy of every final judgment or appealable order, or order affecting title to or lien upon real or personal property, and any other order which the court may direct to be kept. - (be) Indices.
+Indices of the civil docket and of every civil judgment shall be kept by the clerk according to law and the general orders of the court. - (cd) Other Books and Records of the Clerk.
+The clerk shall also keep such other books and records as may be required by law or by order of the judicial officers justices of the court.